 Important: Only Tesla vehicles with at least Autopilot Hardware 2.5 can store videos on the stick.
-The guard mode also works with AP2.0, but the videos cannot be saved.
-Dashcam is not possible with AP2.0.
+The sentry mode also works with AP2.0, but the videos cannot be saved.
+Dashcam is not possible with AP2.0, you need to either upgrade the Autopilot Hardware or get an external Dashcam.
 More details in the overview of the autopilot differences.

 Format the USB device for the Tesla (Windows PC)